A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Implementation details: Application to full-scale tractor-trailer system

 \subsection{Path-following controller}

-The framework presented in Section~\ref{j1:sec:Controller} is here deployed to synthesize the hybrid path-following controller for this specific application.
+The framework presented in Section~\ref{j1:sec:lowlevelcontrol} is deployed to synthesize the hybrid path-following controller for this specific application.
 First, a feedback gain $K_i$ and a corresponding Lyapunov function $V_i(\tilde x_e) = \tilde x_e^TP_i\tilde x_e$ is computed for each motion primitive $m_i\in \pazocal P$, separately.
-As in~\eqref{j1:eq:matrixineq_convex}, the bijective transformation $Q_i = P_i^{-1}$ and $Y_i = K_iP_i^{-1}$ is performed, and the convex polytope $\mathbb S_i$ in~\eqref{j1:def:polytope} is estimated by evaluating the Jacobian linearization~\eqref{j1:eq:linearizaion_Acl} of the path-following error model~\eqref{j1:eq:error_model_mi_cl} at each sampled point of the nominal path.
+The convex polytope $\mathbb S_i$ in~\eqref{j1:def:polytope} is estimated by evaluating the Jacobian linearization~\eqref{j1:eq:linearizaion_Acl} of the path-following error model~\eqref{j1:eq:error_model_mi_cl} at each sampled point of the nominal path.
 Each resulting pair $[A_{i,j},B_{i,j}]$ of the linearization is assumed to be a vertex of the convex polytope $\mathbb S_i$ in~\eqref{j1:def:polytope}.
-In order to guarantee that the path-following error for the closed-loop system is bounded and decays toward zero, we show that the matrix inequalities defined in~\eqref{j1:eq:matrixineq_convex} have a feasible solution.
-As in~\cite{LjungqvistACC2018}, for each motion primitive $m_i\in\pazocal P$, the synthesis of $\tilde \kappa = K_i\tilde x_e$ is performed by solving the following convex optimization problem
+The nominal feedback gains are designed using infinite-horizon LQ-control~\cite{anderson2007optimal} where the path-following error model has been linearized around a straight nominal path in backward and forward motion, respectively.
+In these cases, the Jacobian linearization is given by the matrices $A$ and $B$ defined in~\eqref{j1:eq:lin_AB}.
+The weight matrices $\tilde Q_{\text{fwd}}$ and $\tilde Q_{\text{rev}}$ that are used in the LQ-design are listed in Table~\ref{j1:tab:design_parameters}.
+By choosing the penalty on the curvature deviation as $\tilde R_{\text{rev}}=\tilde R_{\text{fwd}}=1$, the nominal feedback gains are